abdenourgnx/Industrial-Robot-camera-control/README.md

 The robot camera controller is a device that is mounted on a robot and controls the movement and operation of a camera.
 It is responsible for capturing and sending images to the remote controller.

 #### Remote Controller
 The remote controller is a device that receives images from the robot camera controller and displays them on a screen.
-It also allows the user to control the movement and operation of the camera remotely.
+It also allows the user to control the movement and operation of the camera remotely by sending VISCA commands to control the camera parameters and movement.